ggandor/leap.nvim/README.md

 `LeapLeave`), so that you can set up autocommands, e.g. to change the values of some editor options while the plugin is active (`:h leap-events`).

+#### Customizing specific invocations

-Using these together with the `args` table, you can customize practically anything on a per-call basis.
-Keep in mind that you can even pass arbitrary flags when calling `leap`:
+Using autocommands together with the `args` table, you can customize practically anything on a per-call basis - keep in mind that nothing prevents you from passing arbitrary flags when calling `leap`:

 ```Lua
 function my_custom_leap_func()